jvde-github/AIS-catcher/README.md

 ## What's new?

 Edge version:
-- retiring Curl for HTTP message sending and directly using a simple TCP client with openssl where needed.
-This means that if you want to send data to a secure server, build with the ssl development libraries:
+- retires the Curl library for HTTP message sending and directly uses a build-in TCP client leveraging openssl where needed for secure servers.
+This means that if you want to send data to a secure server, you have to build with the ssl development libraries:
 ```console
 sudo apt install libssl-dev
 ```
-- Change the metric system used in the context menus
+- Option to change the displayed units in the context menus (metric system, imperial system and AIS native units)

-Latest version is **v0.53** introduced Fireworks Mode, a shiptype icon in the ship overview table, realtime NMEA streaming in the webclient and GPS input being forwarded to screen or the output channels.
+Latest full version is **v0.53** which introduces various things, like Fireworks Mode, icons in the ship  table, realtime NMEA message display in the webclient.
+In this version GPS input is also being forwarded to screen or the output channels.

 Version **v0.52** included support for the RTL-SDR V4 for the Windows and Android builds.
 Version **v0.51** has various improvements (like a TCP listener for NMEA and offline mode for the webclient and a new switch `-N OWN_MMSI`).
 See below documentation for more details.